metrophilly/sermon-processor/README.md

-# Sermon Processor Project Setup
+# 🎛️ Metro Sermons Processor

+This is a small script to automate the downloading, processing, and scrubbing of Metro's weekly sermons from YouTube.
 This guide will walk you through setting up a Python environment for the sermon-processor project on macOS.

 ## Prerequisites